mariateresachaves/BigBlueButton/ESOF-DOCS/Software_Testing/Degree_Testability.md

 Based on the research made on the github repository and subsequent folders, forums and BBBs documentation we arrived to the following conclusions:

  * BigBlueButton is **testable on certain modules**, however these tests are not so different from each other (i.e. they are mostly based on unit testing), thus not ensuring other situations which can cause malfunction

  * Some folders are empty or not even exist, thus concluding that **some tests are not yet implemented**

+ * To test how the system behaves with an unexpected number of users the developers make a **stress test**, which is an important issue in a web conferencing system
+  * **Controllable**, since it's possible to check the number of active users
+  * **Observable**, since it's shown the information about the system load in the command line
+  * **Isolable**, since it has no dependency of other modules
+  * **Separated**, since the goal is just to send requests to the server
+  * **Understandable**, since it's documented and easy to understand
+  * **Heterogeneous**, since it works in different technologies

  * Although they use one **integration test** it is not enough, since there's no feedback about how the components will interact with each other when they are all together
+  * **Controllable**, since the platform is designed in certain modules and layers, and therefore the current component state is controlled
+  * **Observable**, since the process is shown on the command line
+  * **Isolable**, however it depends on the module which is being tested
+  * **Separated**, since it's divided in different modules each one with the specific end
+  * **Not understandable**, since it's quite confusing to understand in spite of being documented
+  * **Heterogeneous**, since it works in different technologies

  * Concerning the chat messages, if their format eventually changes the **unit tests** will have to be redesigned or else they will fail, so this module is not that testable as it should be
+  * **Controllable**, since the message can be traced and its content is controlled
+  * **Observable**, since the message content can be shown
+  * **Isolable**, since the chat has no dependency of other modules
+  * **Separated**, since the goal is to send a message from an user to another user
+  * **Understandable**, since it's documented and easy to understand
+  * **Heterogeneous**, since it works in different technologies

  * There are no **system tests**, which brings limitations concerning different environments